-A \$75 non-refundable application fee (U.S. currency) payable to the Pentecostal Theological Seminary (must accompany the Application for Admission).
+- 1. A completed Application for Admission. - 2.
+A \$75 non-refundable application fee (U.S. currency) payable to the Pentecostal Theological Seminary (must accompany the Application for Admission). - 3.
 An autobiography describing the applicant's personal background (birthplace, family life, employment), church affiliation/credentialing, Christian experience (conversion, regeneration, sanctification, Spirit baptism, divine healing, ministry calling), and reason for applying to this graduate school.
-This document should be typed, double-spaced with one inch margins.
-Three letters of recommendation submitted on the printed forms provided by the Seminary.
+This document should be typed, double-spaced with one inch margins. - 4.
+Three letters of recommendation submitted on the printed forms provided by the Seminary. - 5.
 A Ministerial Experience Questionnaire listing each segment of ministry involvement with a brief description (including dates) of ministry activity.